DOH - Doha

 A driver meets you inside the terminal with a name sign.
 The vehicle type and price are set before you arrive.

 Sedans to central Doha: 30-60 USD.
 Luxury vehicles (Mercedes E-Class, BMW 5 Series): 50-90 USD.
 Minivans for groups: 50-80 USD.
+Unlike the taxi, these are agreed at booking.

 The advantages: guaranteed availability at any hour, flight tracking for delays, vehicle selection, child seats on request, and no queue.
 The driver can also assist with luggage and navigation.